Air Mobility Command: Operations

 AMC has undergone considerable change since its establishment.

 Focusing on the core mission of strategic air mobility, the command divested itself of infrastructure and forces not directly related to Global Reach.
 Divestments included the former Air Rescue Service, the Air Force Rescue Coordination Center (AFRCC), intratheater aeromedical airlift forces based overseas, and much of the operational support airlift fleet.
 Most of these activities were transferred to other commands, such as Air Combat Command (ACC).
 ACC would later inactivate the Air Rescue Service while continuing to maintain the AFRCC under 1st Air Force.

 However, all KC-10 Extender and most KC-135 Stratotanker air refueling aircraft initially assigned to Air Combat Command following the disestablishment of Strategic Air Command (SAC) were transferred to AMC, along with Grand Forks AFB, McConnell AFB and Fairchild AFB.

 As a result of the Global War on Terrorism, on 1 October 2003, AMC underwent a major restructuring, bringing a war fighting role to its numbered air force.
 AMC reactivated Eighteenth Air Force (18 AF) and established it as its main war fighting force.
 As subordinate components of 18 AF, AMC redesignated its two former numbered air forces as Expeditionary Mobility Task Forces (EMTF).
-Fifteenth Air Force was redesignated as the 15th Expeditionary Mobility Task Force (15 EMTF), headquartered at Travis AFB, and Twenty-First Air Force was redesignated as the 21st Expeditionary Mobility Task Force (21 EMTF), headquartered at McGuire AFB.
+Fifteenth Air Force was redesignated as the Fifteenth Air Force (15 EMTF), headquartered at Travis AFB, and Twenty-First Air Force was redesignated as the Twenty-First Air Force (21 EMTF), headquartered at McGuire AFB.

 AMC's ability to provide global reach is tested daily.
 From providing fuel, supplies and aeromedical support to troops on the frontline of the Global War on Terrorism, to providing humanitarian supplies to hurricane, flood, and earthquake victims both at home and abroad, AMC has been engaged in almost nonstop operations since its inception.
 Command tankers and airlifters have supported peacekeeping and humanitarian efforts in Afghanistan, Bosnia, Iraq, Cambodia, Somalia, Rwanda and Haiti, and continue to play a vital role in the ongoing Global War on Terrorism.
 The USAF believes that air mobility is a national asset of growing importance for responding to emergencies and protecting national interests around the globe.

 AMC coordinates wildlife management on overseas runways between several agencies, including deployments in southwest Asia.
 Where necessary AMC cooperates outside the DOD such as with the United States Department of Agriculture (USDA).
 This includes obtaining USDA bird netting solutions to fill the military's need for bird strike defense.